 Raak Mushroom Pendant Lamp B-1057

-Materials: Ocher painted metal half round mushroom style lampshade with round holes on top.
+Materials: Ocher painted metal half round mushroom lampshade with big round holes on top.
 White acrylic diffuser inside.
-Porcelain socket.
+Porcelain E27 socket.

 Cord Length: 60 cm / 23.62’’